EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

   Heap usage introduces metadata, fragmentation, and allocator behavior that can be fingerprinted.
 Avoiding the heap eliminates an entire class of observable activity.

 * **Writable + executable memory (`RWX`)**
   Pages that are both writable and executable are a high-confidence indicator of exploitation.
 This shell never needs them.
-Code is executable, data is not—and the boundary is never crossed.
+Code is executable, data is not — and the boundary is never crossed.

 * **Suspicious imports**
   No `libc`, no networking libraries, no helper functions.
 Import tables are often the first thing static scanners examine, and here they are simply absent.